microsoft/typespec/packages/website/src/docs/standard-library/rest/operations.md

 There is a single logical user entity represented by the single Cadl type `User`, but the HTTP payload for this entity varies based on context.
 When returned in a response, the `id` property is included, but when sent in a request, it is not.
 Similarly, the `password` property is only included in create requests, but not present in responses.

+The OpenAPI v3 emitter will apply these visibilities automatically, without explicit use of `@withVisibility`, and it will generate separate schemas suffixed by visibility when necessary. `@visibility("read")` can be expressed in OpenAPI without generating additional schema by specifying `readOnly: true` and the OpenAPI v3 emitter will leverage this a an optimization, but other visibilities will generate additional schemas.
+For example, `@visibility("create")` applied to a model property of a type named Widget will generate a WidgetCreate schema.

-The OpenAPI v3 emitter will apply these visibilities automatically, without explicit use of `@withVisibility`, and it will generate separate schemas as necessary.
-However, another emitter such as one generating client code can see and preserve a single logical type and deal with these HTTP payload differences by means other than type proliferation.
+Another emitter such as one generating client code can see and preserve a single logical type and deal with these HTTP payload differences by means other than type proliferation.

 Modeling with logical entities rather than HTTP-specific shapes also keeps the Cadl spec decoupled from HTTP and REST and can allow the same spec to be used with multiple protocols.